Diane Smith-Gander: Other roles and activities

 Smith-Gander is an advocate for gender equity and has written several articles in the Australian Financial Review.

 She chaired the Australian Sports Drug Agency in the lead-up to the Sydney Olympics in 2000, and was then on the steering committee aiming at the unification of basketball during turbulent times in 2008.
 She become a member of the board of Basketball Australia, and was later appointed chair.

 She was elected president of Chief Executive Women in November 2014, effective 1 January 2015.

 She also serves pro bono as deputy chair of the council for Methodist Ladies' College (MLC).

 In November 2023, during the Gaza war, she wrote an opinion piece explaining why she signed a petition, along with 600 other business and community leaders, "Say no to antisemitism".
 In it, she says that "There is no place for hatred in Australia" And 'Condemning antisemitism doesn't make me a cheerleader or apologist for everything that happens in Israel.
 There are things that should be changed.
 I see Israel as wonderful, challenging, confronting and inspiring in equal measure'.

 She additionally compared the 'open door policy' of Israel creating a 'vibrant start-up nation' with Australia's reduction in international students.
 Commending 'the role that the Israeli Defense Forces play in talent identification and by the way they nurture lifelong networks'.
-This is noted as open support of the IDF and Israel during the war.